 Sometimes we don’t know everything.
-That’s a hard truth to admit too, but its true.
+That’s a hard truth to admit too, but it’s true.
 We are limited in our knowledge, wisdom, and understanding.
 We are also sinful rebellious people who have prejudices and biases that keep us from seeing things as they really are.
-No matter how hard we work to remain objective and to be wise and discerning, there will be things that stand in our way of total objectivity and perfect wisdom.
-The Apostle Paul call that seeing through a mirror dimly.
+No matter how hard we work to remain objective and to be wise and discerning, there will be things that stand in the way of total objectivity and perfect wisdom.
+The Apostle Paul calls that seeing through a mirror dimly.

 For now we see in a mirror, dimly but then we will see face to face.
 Now I know only in part; then I will know fully, even as I have been fully known.